pawPatoes/Mayhem/README.md

 - Also in Effects, lower down all of the Score Shakiness things, and disable Score Shakiness: Shake Screen

 In terms of audio, this mod has some asbolutely insane operation sounds that might get earrape-y when layered.
 You can enable Tamer Hyperoperation Sounds in Music, or disable them outright.
+Also, during high Transcendence (REALLY big scores), the literal game window will start shaking if you're playing in windowed mode.
+If you want to disable this, toggle 'Window Shake' in Effects off.

 ## Credits
 Yes, I know the mods I took code from are GPL 3.0 but I shouldn't take full credit when this mod has things made by other people.